data-miner00/notes/content/notes/general/four-seasons.md

 ## Summer

-- Time of year: June to August (Northen), December to February (Southern Hemisphere)
+- Time of year: June to August (Northern), December to February (Southern Hemisphere)
 - Weather: Hot and sunny, long daylight hours.
 - Nature:
   - Trees are full and green.